BulloRosso/ngina-backend/project-prompt-20_12_2024.md

     def __init__(self):
         self.memory_service = MemoryService()

+    # In services/knowledgemanagement.py
     @staticmethod
+    async def analyze_response(
+        response_text: str,
+        client,
-    async def analyze_response(response_text: str, client, language: str = "en") -> MemoryClassification:
+        language: str = "en",
+        narrator_perspective: str = "ego",
+        narrator_style: str = "neutral",
+        narrator_verbosity: str = "normal"
+    ) -> MemoryClassification:
-        """Analyze user response to classify and enhance memory content"""
+        """Analyze user response to classify and enhance memory content with profile settings"""
         try:
+            # Convert perspective setting to prompt text
+            perspective_text = "in first person view" if narrator_perspective == "ego" else "in third person view"

+            # Convert style setting to prompt text
+            style_text = {
+                "professional": "using a clear and professional tone", "romantic": "using a warm and emotional tone", "optimistic": "using a positive and uplifting tone", "neutral": "using a balanced and neutral tone" }.get(narrator_style, "using a neutral tone")

+            # Convert verbosity setting to prompt text
+            verbosity_text = {
+                "verbose": "more detailed and elaborate",
+                "normal": "similar in length",
+                "brief": "more concise and focused"
+            }.get(narrator_verbosity, "similar in length")

+            # Set temperature based on style
+            temperature = {
+                "professional": 0.1,
+                "neutral": 0.3
+            }.get(narrator_style, 0.7)

-            # Update the prompt to handle unknown dates and locations better
+            # Build the prompt
             prompt = f"""Analyze the following text and classify it as a memory or not.
-            If it is a memory, rewrite it in complete sentences using a friendly and optimistic tone, in first person view.
+            If it is a memory, rewrite it {perspective_text}, {style_text}.
 Also extract the category, location, and timestamp.
+            Compared to the user's input, your rewritten text should be {verbosity_text}.
             If the exact date is unknown, please estimate the month and year based on context clues or use the current date if no time information is available.